Azure/multimodal-ai-llm-processing-accelerator/README.md

 - Best for enterprise security requirements, providing the highest level of security
 - Recommended for production environments with strict security requirements
-- Completely isolates services from the public internet - all traffic must originate from within the VNET and stay within the VNET
+- Can completely isolates services from the public internet - all traffic that originates from within the VNET will stay within the VNET
-- Prevents public access to the Function App and backend services, including when deploying Content Understanding schemas or application code (see the next section for more details and workarounds)
 - Adds a small cost overhead (approximately $7.50 per month per private endpoint, which can total $60-75/month when using private endpoints for all services)
 - Typical scenarios: Production environments, and applications where private networking is required.